claudioametrano/UnFATE/README.md

 4. quick run in your current directory with the tutorial data:
   *  `wget  https://raw.githubusercontent.com/claudioametrano/UnFATE/master/TUTORIAL_DATASET.tar.xz`
   *  `tar -xf TUTORIAL_DATASET.tar.xz`
-  *  `docker run --rm -v $(pwd):$(pwd) -w $(pwd) -i -t ywind/unfate:latest /UnFATE/main_wrap.py -b ./TUTORIAL_DATASET/11_Unfate_markers_aa.fasta -a ./TUTORIAL_DATASET/assemb_tutorial/ -w ./TUTORIAL_DATASET/WGS_tutorial/ -t ./TUTORIAL_DATASET/TE_tutorial/ -n Letharia -o ./output_wgs_te_ass_letharia -c 4 -f`
+  *  `docker run --rm -v $(pwd):$(pwd) -w $(pwd) -i -t ywind/unfate:latest /UnFATE/main_wrap.py -b ./TUTORIAL_DATASET/11_Unfate_markers_aa.fasta -a ./TUTORIAL_DATASET/assemb_tutorial/ -w ./TUTORIAL_DATASET/WGS_tutorial/ -t ./TUTORIAL_DATASET/TE_tutorial/ -n Letharia -o ./output_wgs_te_ass_letharia -c 4 -f -s`

 ### Quick start with conda
 Prerequisites/Dependencies:
-* A working Linux operating system (Ubuntu 20.04 LTS should definitely work, kernel version 5.4.0-122-generic, conda version 4.13.0; other Linux distributions could work), as the main OS or as a virual machine.
-A Docker container is being developed.
+* A working Linux operating system (Ubuntu 24.04 LTS should work,  conda version 4.13.0; other Linux distributions could work), as the main OS or as a virual machine (e.g. https://www.linuxvmimages.com/images/ubuntu-2404/).
-* GNU Parallel
-* Anaconda
-  *  Download and install the Anaconda installer for Linux: https://docs.anaconda.com/anaconda/install/linux/
+  *  Download and install the Miniconda installer for Linux:
+    * `mkdir -p ~/miniconda3`
+    * `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh`
-  * `bash ~/path/to/Anaconda3-2020.02-Linux-x86_64.sh`
+    * `bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3`
+    * `rm -rf ~/miniconda3/miniconda.sh`
     * Answer "yes" to conda init
   * Restart the Terminal, it should show the (base) conda environment at the beginning of your command line
 * Create a conda environment which uses Python3.7
   * `conda create -n environment_name python=3.7`
 * Start the environment
   *`conda activate environment_name`
 * Install dependencies using conda
-   * `conda install -c bioconda blast spades exonerate hmmer trimal mafft`
+   * `conda install -c bioconda blast spades=3.15.5 exonerate=2.4.0 hmmer=3.3.2 trimal=1.4 mafft=7.520`
-   * `conda install biopython==1.76 pandas seaborn click`
+   * `conda install biopython==1.76 pandas=2.1.1 seaborn=0.13.0 click=8.1.7`
 * Install parallel if not already installed
   * `conda install -c conda-forge parallel`
 * Install java if not already installed
   * `conda install cyclus::java-jre`

 * Install phypartspiecharts dependencies (if you want to run pie_wrap.py):
-   * ete3 and ete_toolchain: `conda install -c etetoolkit ete3 ete_toolchain`, then check installation with `ete3 build check`
+   * ete3 and ete_toolchain: `conda install -c etetoolkit ete3=3.1.3 ete_toolchain`, then check installation with `ete3 build check`

 1. Clone the UnFATE repository (or download the .zip file from Github browser interface).
-Choose a position for the UnFATE folder you like, do not move the repository after the first run (use the argument `--first_use`).
-If you need to move the folder, re-run with `--first_use`, but it will be necessary to re-clone the repository first.
+Choose a position for the UnFATE folder you like, do not move the repository after the first run (use the argument `--first_use` when you run the pipeline for the first time.
+If you need to move the UnFATE folder, clone the repository again then, run it with `--first_use` in the new position.

 2. Read the help section of the script to set up the command line for your analysis:
 `python3 main_wrap.py --help`